-Besides energy related project types, projects for carbon removal in forestry and agriculture represent another important contribution to carbon markets.
-Compared to technical energy systems, MRV in natural systems tends to be more complex and challenging.
-For the sake of simplicity, we limit the discussion to projects encompassing carbon sinks in soil or above-ground biomass and not related to e.g. nitrogen fluxes.
+Alongside energy-related project types, projects for carbon removal in forestry and agriculture represent another important contribution to carbon markets.
+Compared with technical energy systems, MRV in natural systems tends to be more complex and challenging.
+For the sake of simplicity, we limit the discussion to projects encompassing carbon sinks in soil or above-ground biomass, and not related to e.g. nitrogen fluxes.

-Conventional monitoring approaches in these areas are primarily based on extensive field data collection and approximate assumptions, e.g. "land use factors" and "tillage factors" for the determination of carbon stock changes due to project activities.
-More advanced models are increasingly relevant for monitoring: The use of remote sensing (VCS, 2017) or more so-phisticated process-based modeling approaches (VCS, 2020) are an (optional) part of the methodology in some cases.
+Conventional monitoring approaches in these areas are primarily based on extensive field data collection and approximate assumptions, e.g. "land use factors" and "tillage factors" to determine carbon stock changes due to project activities.
+More advanced models are increasingly relevant for monitoring: The use of remote sensing (VCS, 2017) or more sophisticated process-based modeling approaches (VCS, 2020) is an (optional) part of the methodology in some cases.

-Novel digital approaches address various shortcomings of conventional approaches related to cost and scalability.
+Novel digital approaches address various shortcomings of conventional approaches in relation to cost and scalability.
 Claimed superior accuracy is often an additional key selling point.
-Interviews were conducted with a sample of actors in the D-MRV space to gain insights into current business models and challenges.
+Inter- views were conducted with a sample of actors in the D-MRV space to gain insights into current business models and challenges.

 Afforestation and reforestation monitoring-much like decentralized energy-sees a strong push toward broad data utilization and sophisticated modeling.
-However, in the following, there is also an example presented that uses high-detail bottom-up tree tracking.
+However, the following section also presents an example that uses high-detail bottom-up tree tracking.

-FlintPro: Originally starting from national CO2 monitoring, the company is centered on the commercialization of the open-source application Flint.
-Large amounts of data layers in space and time are combined to provide as accurate carbon assessments as possible, including above and below ground carbon stock.
+FlintPro: Originally starting from national CO2 monitoring, the company is centered on the commercialization of the Flint open-source application.
+Large numbers of spatial and temporal data layers are combined to provide as accurate a carbon assessment as possible, including above and below ground carbon stock.